Solving Stonehenge in the simplest way possible… Graphically.

 Let’s say that again...

-have once held Welsh bluestones that later became earmarked for a
+to have once held Welsh bluestones that later became earmarked for

-different purpose and were therefore eventually removed to be
+a different purpose and were therefore eventually removed and

 replaced by dedicatory cremations. - So said Colonel Hawley who